 The introduction of new or alternative manufacturers or suppliers also may require manufacturing or design changes to our products that are subject to FDA and other regulatory clearances or approvals.
-Similarly, in the European Union, the introduction of new or alternative manufacturers or suppliers could be considered to constitute a substantial change to our quality system or result in design changes to our products which could affect compliance with the Essential Requirements.
-These changes must be disclosed to our Notified Body in the EU before implementation.
-The Notified Body will then assess the changes and verify whether they affect the products' conformity with the Essential Requirements.
-If the assessment is favorable the Notified Body will issue a new CE Certificate of Conformity or an addendum to the existing certificates attesting compliance with the Essential Requirements.
+Similarly, in the European Union, the introduction of new or alternative manufacturers or suppliers could be considered to constitute a substantial change to our quality system or result in design changes to our products which could affect compliance with the Essential Requirements for the Notified Body's certificate under the MDD (which continues to be valid during the transition period) and with the General Safety and Performance Requirements once a Notified Body certificate under the New EU MDRs is required.

+If a substantial change is made to a device relying on an MDD certificate it will no longer benefit from the transition period set out in the New EU MDR.
+In this case the product would need to be CE marked under the New EU MDR to be placed on the market.
+Once CE marked under the New EU MDR these changes must be disclosed to our Notified Body in the EU before implementation.
+The Notified Body will then assess the changes and verify whether they affect the products' conformity with the General Safety and Performance Requirements.
+If the assessment is favorable the Notified Body will issue a new CE Certificate of Conformity or an addendum to the existing certificates attesting compliance with the General Safety and Performance Requirements.
 We may also be required to assess the new manufacturer's compliance with all applicable regulations and guidelines, which could further impede our ability to manufacture our products in a timely manner.
 As a result, we could incur increased production costs, experience delays in deliveries of our products, suffer damage to our reputation, and experience a material adverse effect on our business, financial condition, and results of operations.